cecuesta/selective-reprocessing/README.md

 ## Needed tools instalation

- In a clean enviroment these are the commands needed to install the tools and something extra for some environments
+ In a clean enviroment these are the commands needed to install the tools and some extra commands are also provided

 ### CentOS / Red Hat